dalibo/emaj/docs/en/traces.rst

 The obsolete traces purge can also be initiated by explicitely calling the :ref:`emaj_purge_histories() <emaj_purge_histories>` function.
 The input parameter of the function defines a retention delay that overloads the *history_retention* parameter of the *emaj_param* table.

-In order to schedule purges periodicaly, it is possible to:
+In order to schedule purges periodically, it is possible to:

 * set the *history_retention* parameter to a very high value (for instance '100 YEARS'), so that tables groups starts and oldest marks deletions do not perform any purge, and
-* schedule by any means (*crontab*, *pgAgent*, *pgTimeTable* or any other tool) purge operations.
+* schedule purge operations by any means (*crontab*, *pgAgent*, *pgTimeTable* or any other tool).